Goin' South

 Moreover, Moon comes under especially close inspection from some of the women in this town, due to a local ordinance dating back to Civil War days.

-Thankfully, for Moon, he is saved from hanging by the intervention of Julia Tate (Mary Steenburgen) - because this headstrong southern virgin need’s him to help her work the gold mine, that is situated on her property
+Thankfully, for Moon, anyway, he is saved from hanging by the intervention of Julia Tate (Mary Steenburgen) - because this headstrong southern virgin needs him to help her work the gold mine, which is situated on her property

 Now, over time, both Moon and Julia grow closer and closer together.
-Apart from the numerous digging in which they both partake in – they entertain other ordinance couples – they get to know one another’s ways – and finally, they develop a mutual distaste for the railroad company, whom wishes to take Julia’s land away from her.
+Apart from the numerous diggings in which they both partake in – they entertain other ordinance couples – they get to know one another's ways – and finally, they develop a mutual distaste for the railroad company, which wishes to take Julia's land away from her.

-Regrettably, though, when Julia and Moon finally strike gold, out of the wilderness, Moon's old gang of outlaw’s shows up at Moon's home – which is why what next transpires is a rather rancorous affair indeed.
+Regrettably, though, when Julia and Moon finally strike gold, out of the wilderness, Moon's old gang of outlaws shows up at Moon's home, which is why what next transpires is a rather rancorous affair.
 As a kafuffle ensues - a gang becomes bemused - the law comes into play - and the railroad has track to lay.

 Kind of.